dltHub

 7. Defining Local or Central Metrics

-One of the main responsibilities of BI experts is to track metrics, align them with the company’s expectations, flag them if they go over or under their expected magnitudes.
+One of the main responsibilities of BI experts is to track metrics, align them with the company’s expectations, and flag them if they go over or under their expected magnitudes.
 This, according to some data professionals calls for centrally defined definitions that others can use and follow, rather than defining them on their own and possibly misleading analytics flows.
 The ability to predefine metrics, or aggregations in a dashboard are known as the key abilities of any dashboarding tool!
 Alongside the ability to simply define these metrics, let’s also explore the ability the define central definitions of metrics as well.

 Power BI

 In Power BI, these metrics are known as Measures, and can be created from both the fields pane and the calculations view on the Home tab.
 Either the options given on the Fields pane can be directly utilized to create a metric on a visual, or DAX can be used to create a reusable aggregation as another field under a table.
-Additionally, the power BI service has a “Metrics Hub”, where users can create metrics and set the scope for which other users can use them.
+Additionally, the Power BI service has a “Metrics Hub”, where users can create metrics and set the scope for which other users can use them.

 GoodData

-Involving its own query language, GoodData uses MAQL to create custom metrics that can be dragged on to the visuals in the “Analyze” tab easily.
+Involving its own query language, GoodData uses MAQL to create custom metrics that can be dragged onto the visuals in the “Analyze” tab easily.
 This functionality can be found under the Metrics tab, where all metrics can be created and managed.
 Since these metrics are saved, this can act as a central service to manage and use metrics too!

 Metabase

-8. Data Refresh and Loading capabilities
+8. Data Refresh and Loading Capabilities

-Whether a dashboard is being built for the first time, or is fully furnished but needs to be periodically updated, data loading capabilities of dashboards must be carefully considered for successful reporting.
-All three tools have very clear methods to add data and support various sources including custom json and csv loaders.
+Whether a dashboard is being built for the first time or is fully furnished but needs to be periodically updated, data loading capabilities of dashboards must be carefully considered for successful reporting.
+All three tools have very clear methods to add data and support various sources including custom JSON and CSV loaders.
 How the data can be manipulated after that has been discussed in depth above.
 We lastly talk about updates.

 Power BI

-Coming to data updates and refresh capabilities, it depends on how data was loaded onto Power BI.
+Coming data updates and refresh capabilities, it depend on how data was loaded onto Power BI.
 If the data has been imported, then the refresh button and scheduled refresh would work fine to update the dashboards.
 However, if the loading has been through DirectQuery or LiveConnect, then it does not make sense to add an additional refresh functionality as it does not apply.
 What does end up being needed is cache availability.
 Which is provided on Premium offers of the product.

 GoodData

 GoodData also has a clear refresh button and methodology to refresh sources in the tool.
 But, unlike Power BI, GoodData refreshes it’s cache as opposed to the entire database.
 The tool stores computed results and data used in visuals and dashboards in an internal cache.
 If data is to be refreshed, the cache needs to be refreshed.
-In this process, it is recommended by GoodData that an automated notification process be set up to clear up the cache from the old data, and load into the new one.
+In this process, it is recommended by GoodData that an automated notification process be set up to clear up the cache from the old data and load into the new one.

 Metabase